aPolancos21/BSIT1_Java_Project_Group-Labanon-Magno-Polancos/README.md

 # BSIT1_Java_Project_Group-Labanon-Magno-Polancos
-We are still thinking about a project
+We are almost done with our project, hehehe